phpservermon/phpservermon/README.md

 * Website

-  You can enter a link to a website (for example <http://sourceforge.net/index.php>), it will use cURL to open the website and check the HTTP status code (see <http://en.wikipedia.org/wiki/List_of_HTTP_status_codes> for details).
+  You can enter a link to a website, it will then use cURL to open the website and check the HTTP status code.
   If the HTTP status code is in the 4xx range, it means an error occurred and the website is not accessible to the public.
-  You can also set a regular expression to match certain content on the page itself.
+  You can also set a regular expression to match for content on the page itself.
   If the regular expression returns no matches, the website is considered down.
   In both cases the script will return a "status offline", and will start sending out notifications.

 Each server has it's own settings regarding notification.